adnan-jahangir/Hospitality-Management-/README.md

 This is a dynamic Excel dashboard built for managing and analyzing hotel booking data.
 It includes key KPIs and visualizations to help track performance and bookings efficiently.

 ## 📁 Files
-- Hotel Management Booking.xlsx – Main Excel dashboard file
+- `Hotel Management Booking .xlsx` – Main Excel dashboard file

 ## 🔍 Dashboard Features
 - Total bookings, revenue, and room occupancy rate